debkwon/bones/README.md

 ## 1. If you want to work on the $elleb store

-Fork and clone our repo
+Fork/clone our repo.
+Then:
-npm install
+- npm install
-npm start
+- npm start
-npm run build-watch
+- npm run build-watch
-npm run seed
+- npm run seed
-navigate to localhost:1337
+- navigate to localhost:1337